Kubernetes on AWS EKS

 2. If the template you want to edit does not exist, create it.

-5. Click menu:Advanced and modify the resource constraints for the template.
+5. Select Advanced, and then modify the resource constraints for the template.

 Visualizing CloudBees CI architecture

 The diagram below illustrates the CloudBees CI architecture on Kubernetes.
-The diagram shows three Kubernetes Master Nodes, which are the three dotted-line and overlapping rectangles on the left.
-The diagram also shows two Kubernetes Worker Nodes, which are the two dotted-line large rectangles in the center and right.
+The diagram shows three Kubernetes control planes, which are represented by the three dotted-line overlapping rectangles on the left.
+The diagram also shows two Kubernetes worker nodes, which are represented by the two dotted-line large rectangles in the center and on the right.

-• Green: processes which are part of Kubernetes
+• Blue: Processes that are part of Kubernetes

-• Pink: Kubernetes resources created by installing and running CloudBees CI
+• Purple: Kubernetes resources created by installing and running CloudBees CI

 • Yellow: Kubernetes resources required by CloudBees CI